I don’t know if you’re like me but the first few signs that Spring is here and I’m already planning what our Spring/Summer will look like.

 Life tends to get busy for us in the warmer months.

-Taxiing the kids to all of our favorite Hampton Roads locations: Busch Gardens & Water Country, Bergeys Breadbasket, Blue Bird Gap farm, Noland Trail, Metro Richmond Zoo and of course the beach.
+We love taking the kids to all of our favorite Hampton Roads locations: Busch Gardens & Water Country, Bergeys Breadbasket, Blue Bird Gap farm, Noland Trail, Metro Richmond Zoo and of course the beach.
 Where are you’re favorite places to go?

 Imagine you had an album full of images of one of your favorite summer-time activities?